evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/23-security-permissions.md

 # Chapter 23 — Security & Permissions

-> *The Security & Permissions chapter defines the security architecture of the Coach Portal, including authentication, authorization, tenant isolation, data protection, AI security, auditability and governance across the EVOXA ecosystem.*
+> *The Security & Permissions chapter defines the authentication, authorization, access control, data protection, AI governance and auditing mechanisms that safeguard the Nutritionist Portal and ensure secure operation across the EVOXA ecosystem.*

 ---

 # Executive Summary

-Security is a foundational capability of the Coach Portal.
+Security is a foundational capability of the Nutritionist Portal.

-The platform adopts a Zero Trust Architecture where every request is authenticated, authorized, validated and audited.
+The platform adopts a Zero Trust security model combined with multi-layer authorization, comprehensive auditing and privacy-by-design principles.

-Security controls extend beyond application access to include AI services, Human Digital Twins, APIs, events, storage, infrastructure and compliance.
+Every request, workflow, AI interaction and data access is authenticated, authorized, monitored and traceable.

 ---